Lora enjoys sharing what she has learned through her varied life and work experiences!

 The arthritis foundation also has several useful tips.

 1. Making a fist and opening the hands back out.
 This exercise helps increase blood flow.

-2. Finger bending, not as easy as it sounds, try bending only one finger at a time, then move on to the next digit.
+2. Finger bending is not as easy as it sounds.
+Try bending only one finger at a time, then move on to the next digit.
 It takes practice and some concentration.

-4. Place your hands flat on a table or flat surface, raise each finger (by itself).
+4. Place your hands flat on a table or flat surface, and raise each finger (by itself).

-Of course, please follow your health care provider's guideline before trying any of these stretches.
+Of course, please follow your health care provider's guidelines before trying any of these stretches.

 Have You Played?

 I prefer the pegs, even though I have no real need to use them over marbles.